tomvalorsa/python-course/session-1.md

 - What is the difference between break and continue?
 - Which Python utility can you use to run a loop a certain amount of times?

-## FizzBuzz

-Iterate over each number from 1 to 100.
-For each number (n) in the range, do the following:
-- if n is divisible by 3, print 'Fizz' to the console
-- if n is divisible by 5, print 'Buzz' to the console
-- if n is divisible by 3 *and* 5, print 'FizzBuzz' to the console
-- if none of the above apply, just print n to the console

 ## Journey to work

 How far do you have to travel to get to work?
 Ask the user how many kms they travel to work, then give them a suggestion based on their repsonse: